CS257-S25/team-project-g/README.md

 Improved Search Functionality
 - Originally, our search feature only displayed books that matched a searched title, author, or isbn number.
 Now, when the user searches for an author, a result for the authors page shows up rather than the books they wrote.
 The same functionality was added for genres.
 - Another improvement we made to the search feature was adding a dropdown to access a search type from the search bar.
+-Another added improvement was adding a more specific placeholder in the search box for users.
+This makes it easier for users to know what to search.
+Improved Navigation Bar Functionality
+- User's were struggling to click the menu buttons in the nav bar.
+We made the boxes easier to click for ease of access.